Morphogens/design-system/README.md

     // By default, accept all the design system Tailwind config options.
     ...designSystemConfig,

-    // Disable Tailwind Preflight, but use the design system's settings for all of Tailwind's other core plugins.
+    // Disable Tailwind Preflight, but use the design system's settings for Tailwind's other core plugins.
     corePlugins: {
         ...designSystemConfig.corePlugins,
         preflight: false,